-This profile covers up to Blackest Night.
-Since that’s alot of material, it was split into halves for the sake of slower readers.
-The second half is there.
+This profile covers everything up to Blackest Night.
+Since that’s a lot of material, it was split into halves for the sake of slower readers.

 - Real Name: Raymond A. Palmer.

 - Former Aliases: Sting, Don Shuffler, Mr. Jones.

 - Known Relatives: Jean Loring (Eclipso, ex-wife, deceased), Laethwen (wife, deceased), Jean Loring of Earth-51 (wife, deceased), Mary Sue Palmer (mother, deceased), David (father, deceased).

 - Note: Action Comics #523 calls Ray’s mother Mary, whereas Power of the Atom #6 has it as Sue.
 So I’ve listed her as Mary Sue.

 - Group Affiliation: Justice League of America; Formerly Teen Titans, Indigo Tribe.

 - Base Of Operations: Ivy Town, New York.

 - Note: Ivy Town has also been stated to be in Connecticut.

 - Height: 6’0” (1.82m) (5’8” (1.72m) as teen).